Iteo/theme_tailor/packages/theme_tailor/README.md

 ```

 ## Json serialization
-The generator will copy all the annotations on the class and the static fields, including @JsonSerializable @JsonKeys and custom JsonConverter(s), and generate the "fromJson" factory.
+The generator will copy all the annotations on the class and the static fields, including "@JsonSerializable", "@JsonKey" and custom JsonConverter(s), and generate the "fromJson" factory.
 If you wish to add support for the "toJson" method, you can add it in the class extension:

 ```dart
 @tailor